thanhhang1306/Wordle/README.md

 ## Credits
-All graphics are created with the Graphics class from Java Library.
+All graphics are created with the Graphics class from Java Standard Library.